Competitive Team Building

 Understanding Team Roles

-Use the role checklists and archetype breakdowns below as your draft board—you'll finish with a roster ready for stress tests, not six favorites glued together.
+Use the role checklists and archetype breakdowns below as your draft board.
+The goal is not six favorites glued together, but a roster that can survive stress tests.

 Physical Sweeper